ProgrammerReddy/R-2FA/README.md

 # Reddy2FA
-This project was build with Tauri in Rust.
+This project was build with Tauri in Rust with Rsbuild.